ishan0102/ishan.coffee/content/notes/Idea List.md

 - Grammarly + GPT.
 - Teach students things on TikTok by distilling MIT OCW into short form clips for coding and such.
 - Hack viral short form marketing for any product launch.
+- Train a model to chunk a long passage into human friendly sections.
+[1](https://x.com/thesephist/status/1724159343237456248?s=46&t=4LxBxS_eu8BphijSvNj7HA)
 - Convert git commit history to a changelog.
+- Take any data and convert it into a knowledge graph, with a simple API that makes it useful for other projects.
+- Build a realtime navigation tool for blind people into an iPhone app.
+[1](https://www.youtube.com/watch?v=8Au47gnXs0w)
+- Visualize information as embeddings, like taking a textbook and converting it into a cloud graph.
+[1](https://www.youtube.com/watch?v=YvobVu1l7GI&t=720s), [2](https://openai.com/research/summarizing-books)
+- Segment a webpage -> embed it -> select pieces based on a nearest neighbor search of the embeddings/query.
+Requires contrastive data for a web snippet/text, like CLIP.
+- Try using CogVLM to break Captchas.
+[1](https://github.com/THUDM/CogVLM)